anubhavy-05/Krishi-Drishti/README.md

 # Overview
 This Python application uses a Random Forest regression model to predict crop prices based on historical data, rainfall, and market demand.
 The system supports multiple crops across different states and provides an interactive command-line interface for predictions.
+## 🎯 Objectives

+Main objective:  **ML model design and deploy** a machine learning model that  **predict future market price of sfecific agricultural commodities**

+### Sub-objectives:
+- 📊 **Data Aggregation**: To collect and consolidate a comprehensive dataset from various sources, including historical market prices, weather data, crop production statistics, and economic indicators.
+- ⚙️ **Feature Engineering**: To identify and engineer the most influential features that drive price fluctuations in agricultural commodities..
+- 🤖 **Model Development**: To train, test, and evaluate multiple machine learning algorithms to find the most accurate and reliable model for price forecasting.
+- 🔗 **System Implementation**: To create a functional pipeline from data ingestion to prediction output, which can be accessed through a user-friendly interface or an API.
+- 💡 **Actionable Insights**: To provide predictions that help farmers decide the best time to sell their produce, assist traders in making informed purchasing decisions, and aid policymakers in managing food security.

+---

+## 📍 Scope
+-The scope of this project defines the boundaries and specific deliverables.

+### ✅ In-Scope:
+- **Commodities**: The model will initially focus on a select set of major commodities relevant to the Indian context, such as Wheat, Rice, Pulses (e.g., Tur), and Onions.
+The framework will be designed to be extensible to other commodities.
+- **Region**: Indian mandis (Agmarknet data).
+- **Prediction Horizon**:The model will focus on short-to-medium term predictions, ranging from 7 days to 30 days in advance.
+This is the most critical timeframe for farmers and local traders.
+- **Users**: Farmers, traders, cooperatives, govt. departments.

+### ❌ Out-of-Scope:
+- Automated trading system.
+- Global exchange price predictions.
+- Black swan events (pandemic, war, etc.).

+---

 # Features
 - 🎯 Multi-crop Support: Predicts prices for 8 different crops